-Fall 2022 headcount increased 1.75% to 1,512 students while credit hours rose 1.7% to 12,959.
-ACC was one of only 4 Michigan community colleges to finish up in enrollment for fall semester 2022.
+Fall 2023 headcount increased .38% to 1,518 students while contact hours rose 1.61%.
 Enrollment continues to be a significant challenge, due primarily to an ongoing demographic of fewer high school graduates per year in every K-12 in NE Michigan coupled with uncertainties associated with the COVID-19 pandemic.
-ACC's occupational programs continue to sustain robust enrollment levels and its dual enrollment and Early College partnerships now represent half of headcount enrollment.
+ACC's occupational programs continue to sustain robust enrollment levels and its dual enrollment and Early College partnerships now represent more than half of headcount enrollment.
 Traditional General Education transfer courses appear to be the enrollment sector that is most challenged currently.
 Futures for Frontliners and Reconnect have helped enrollment, though it is a concern to College officials and program participants alike that a sustaining funding model to keep these programs viable has yet to be passed by the legislature.
 ACC's migration to remote videoconferencing instruction, piloted to good success prior to the pandemic, continues to extend the footprint of the College beyond its traditional boundaries.
 College officials continue to see evolution of remote learning modalities such as videoconferencing as critical to sustaining enrollment in the years ahead.